dhivya90m/GenAI-Risk-Compliance-Assistant/README.md

 ## Overview

 This project demonstrates how to combine advanced data engineering, Retrieval-Augmented Generation (RAG), and Large Language Models (LLMs) to automate complex compliance and risk workflows on real SEC financial data.
-Inspired by the GenAI strategies of leading financial institutions, it showcases:
+Inspired by GenAI strategies at leading financial institutions, it showcases:

 - **Automated compliance checks** and risk flagging
 - **RAG-powered, context-rich Q&A** using Snowflake Cortex LLMs
 - **Executive-ready summaries** of company filings
 - **Interactive analytics dashboard** for business and technical users
 - **Enterprise-grade security and auditability**

 ---

+## What I Built & Automated

+- **Automated Data Ingestion:**
+  - Configured four Snowpipes (one per SEC raw table) for auto-ingest, so new files uploaded via Streamlit or CLI are instantly loaded—no manual SQL after setup.
+  - Used internal Snowflake stages for secure, cost-effective storage.
+- **Change Data Capture & Streaming:**
+  - Set up Streams on each raw table to track new/changed rows, enabling efficient, incremental processing.
+- **End-to-End Task Orchestration:**
+  - Built triggered Tasks that:
+    - Transform raw data into analytics-ready “company chunks” as soon as new data lands.
+    - Create human-readable text “chunks” for AI and RAG pipelines.
+    - Generate vector embeddings for each chunk using Snowflake Cortex, fully automated via triggered tasks.
+- **Multi-Agent GenAI Logic:**
+  - **Compliance Agent:** Flags missing or non-compliant filings.
+  - **Risk Agent:** Detects losses and financial anomalies.
+  - **Summarization Agent:** Uses LLMs to create plain-English, audit-ready summaries for every filing.
+- **RAG Q&A Pipeline:**
+  - Embedded both user queries and document chunks using Snowflake Cortex.
+  - Implemented semantic search with vector similarity to retrieve relevant context.
+  - Used LLMs to generate grounded, context-rich answers to any plain-English question about company filings.
+- **Interactive, Real-Time Dashboard:**
+  - Developed a Streamlit app (native in Snowflake) featuring:
+    - Automated file upload and ingestion status
+    - Compliance/risk alerts and AI-generated summaries
+    - RAG-powered Q&A
+    - Advanced analytics (top companies, revenue trends, anomaly detection, charts)
+    - Live monitoring of Snowpipes, tasks, and table row counts
+- **Security, Auditability, and Scalability:**
+  - All data and actions are governed and auditable within Snowflake.
+  - Access controls and logging ensure regulatory compliance.
+  - Architecture is scalable and cloud-native—ready for new data sources, regulations, and business needs.

+---

 ## Architecture

+- **Data Engineering & Automation Layer:**
-- **Data Layer:** SEC XBRL tables (`NUM`, `PRE`, `SUB`, `TAG`) and aggregated views (e.g., `COMPANY_CHUNKS_PROD`)
+  - SEC XBRL tables (`NUM`, `PRE`, `SUB`, `TAG`) are auto-ingested via Snowpipe.
+  - Streams track new/changed data for event-driven, incremental processing.
+  - Tasks trigger SQL transformations, aggregation, and AI enrichment (chunking, embedding) automatically.
+  - Aggregated and agent views: `COMPANY_CHUNKS_PROD`, `NON_COMPLIANT_FILINGS`, `HIGH_RISK_FILINGS`, `FILING_SUMMARIES`.
+  - RAG chunks: `DOC_CHUNKS` table with AI-generated text and vector embeddings for semantic retrieval.
+- **AI/ML & Retrieval Layer:**
-- **AI/ML Layer:** Snowflake Cortex for LLM-based summarization, semantic search, and RAG Q&A
+  - Snowflake Cortex LLM for summarization, Q&A, and embedding generation.
+  - Vector search using `VECTOR_COSINE_SIMILARITY` and Cortex embeddings.
+  - RAG pipeline: embeds user queries, retrieves context, and generates grounded answers.
+- **Application & Analytics Layer (Streamlit):**
+  - Automated file upload; ingestion and processing are fully automated.
-- **Application Layer:** Streamlit app with multi-agent logic (compliance, risk, summarization) and analytics
+  - Compliance, risk, and summarization agent tabs.
+  - AI summaries, advanced analytics, and RAG Q&A expander.
+  - Monitoring tab for Snowpipes, tasks, and table row counts.
+- **Security, Governance & Auditability:**
-- **Security:** All access and actions are managed by Snowflake roles and logging
+  - All access managed with Snowflake roles and privileges.
+  - All queries and AI actions are logged and auditable.
+  - Data lineage: all transformations and AI steps are reproducible and traceable.

-For a detailed system diagram and data flow, see [`Docs/architecture.md`](Docs/architecture.md).
+For a detailed system diagram and data flow, see [`docs/architecture.md`](docs/architecture.md).

 ---